opensearch-project/documentation-website/_api-reference/profile.md

 `set_min_competitive_score` | Contains the amount of time required to execute the `setMinCompetitiveScore` Lucene method.
 `<method>_count` | Contains the number of invocations of a `<method>`.
 For example, `advance_count` contains the number of invocations of the `advance` method.
 Different invocations of the same method occur because the method is called on different documents.
 You can determine the selectivity of a query by comparing counts in different query components.

-### The `collector` object
+### The `collector` array

-The `collectors` object contain information about Lucene Collectors.
+The `collector` array contains information about Lucene Collectors.
 A Collector is responsible for coordinating document traversal and scoring and collecting matching documents.
 Using Collectors, individual queries can record aggregation results and execute global queries or post-query filters.

 Field | Description
 :--- | :---